Ensuring Your Final Wishes Are Respected

 At Palange, Endres & Marks, P.C., our experienced attorneys help clients with wills, powers of attorney and living wills.
 These are the essential documents that will communicate your wishes to your loved ones in your later years and after you have passed on.
 Serving clients in Reading, Pennsylvania, and the surrounding areas, our lawyers provide efficient estate planning services backed by experience.

 Many documents are available as tools for establishing an estate plan.
 In many cases, a complete plan can be achieved through a will, power of attorney and living will:

-- Power of attorney appoints another person as your agent to manage your affairs and act on your behalf when you are either physically or mentally unable to do so.
+- A power of attorney appoints another person as your agent to manage your affairs and act on your behalf when you are either physically or mentally unable to do so.
 Your agent is obligated to make decisions and use your money and property only for your benefit.

 - A living will, also known as a health care directive, is a written document that allows you to state which medical treatments you do or do not want to receive during a terminal illness.
 A living will only takes effect when you are incapacitated and can no longer communicate and allows you to name a surrogate to express your wishes on your behalf.

-Schedule an appointment with a wills and estate lawyer for Reading, Wyomissing and other areas of Berks County.
-Call us at 610-674-0712 or toll free at 800-634-1983.
+Schedule an appointment with a wills and estate lawyer helping people in Reading, Wyomissing and other areas of Berks County.
+Call us at 610-674-0712 or toll-free at 800-634-1983.
 Or send us an email using our secure online form.